jonathan-morton/csc482-ocr-project/README.md

 **3-2.
 Pre-processing**
 We normalized all pixel values into the range [0, 1] to speed training of the weights for the neural network.
 Due to memory constraints, we transformed the images to be 32x32.
 After resizing, the following five datasets were created:

-**Resized:** The 32x32 resized images
+**Resized:** The 32x32 resized images<br/>
-**Sparse:** The images were converted to a sparse array by inverting the image and using the Otsu thresholding method to separate the character from the background to make a binary image
+**Sparse:** The images were converted to a sparse array by inverting the image and using the Otsu thresholding method to separate the character from the background to make a binary image<br/>
-**Noisy Sparse:** The sparse images with salt and pepper noise added **Mixed:** Combined data set with resized, sparse, and noisy sparse characters
+**Noisy Sparse:** The sparse images with salt and pepper noise added<br/>
+**Mixed:** Combined data set with resized, sparse, and noisy sparse characters<br/>
-Augmented: Generated images from the mixed data set that have a random set of augmentations to the image; rotations up to 20 degrees, width and height shift of up to 20%, and shear transforms up to 0.2 degrees
+**Augmented**: Generated images from the mixed data set that have a random set of augmentations to the image; rotations up to 20 degrees, width and height shift of up to 20%, and shear transforms up to 0.2 degrees

 ![Example Sparse Character](quiver-image-url/3FEDE98087D6F18A799E392DC91D474B.jpg)<br/>
 Example Sparse Character